nils-mathieu/piscine-rust/module-00.md

 ## General Rules

-Any program you turn in should compile *without warnings* using the `rustc` compiler available on the school's machines without additional options.
+Any program you turn in must compile *without warnings* using the `rustc` compiler available on the school's machines without additional options.
 You are allowed to use attributes to modify lint levels, but you must be able to explain why you did so.
 You are *not* allowed to use `unsafe` code anywhere in your code (not until the last module ;p).